 Setting up the Rotting feature

 To define rotting periods for your pipeline stages:

-- Define the number of days of inactivity after which the deal is marked as rotten in the display "rotting" after option.
+- Define the number of inactive days after which a deal in this stage is considered rotten.

 - Click the “Save changes” in the upper right.

 My deals are rotten!
 What do I do?

 You’ll know a deal has gone rotten by the red color on the deal tile in your pipeline view.

 If your deal is rotten, you can restore it by:

 - Scheduling a new activity for the deal

 - Editing any details of the deal, such as custom fields, expected close date, value, etc.